Capitalisk/capitalisk-website/src/pages/whitepaper.md

 ### 2.13 Network topology

-Capitalisk is based on `lisk-p2p` and so its network partially overlaps with that of Lisk, Leasehold and potentially other Lisk-based blockchains which use `lisk-p2p`.
+Capitalisk is based on `lisk-p2p` and so its network partially overlaps with that of Lisk, Leasehold and potentially other blockchains which use `lisk-p2p`.
 This is made possible by the fact that nodes built on top of `LDEM` can run multiple blockchains at the same time.

 ![Multi-chain architecture](/img/multi-chain-architecture-medium.png)

-Nodes in the Lisk network form a sparse graph within which each node has a limited partial view of the network.
+Nodes in the Capitalisk network form a sparse graph within which each node has a limited partial view of the network.
 This ensures that the network can scale indefinitely relative to the total number of nodes.
 The network topology is unstructured (non-deterministic) and involves frequent peer shuffling - This makes it essentially impossible to analyze the network topology, particularly as the network gets bigger over time.

 ### 2.14 P2P module-to-module routing